Bihar State Women Commission

-Bihar State Women Commission is a statutory body constituted in the year 1993 to deal with the issues relating to crime against women in the state of Bihar.
-The commission for welfare of women in the state was set up by Bihar Government as a quasi-judicial body.
+Bihar State Women Commission is a statutory body constituted in the year 1993 to deal with the issues relating to crime against women in the state of Bihar in India.
+The commission for welfare of women in the state was set up by the Bihar Government as a quasi-judicial body.

 History and objectives

-Bihar State Commission for Women was formed to investigate specific problems relating to women and apart from studying women related issues from the state.
+Bihar State Commission for Women was formed to investigate specific problems relating to women and also study women related issues in the state.
 The Commission is equipped with powers to safeguard rights of women and ensure their protection and equality against any form of harassment and issues faced in the family and community.

 The commission was created with the following objectives: